2014–15 Kentucky Wildcats men's basketball team: 2014–15 newcomers

 In November, Kentucky signed another top recruiting class.
 John Calipari announced four players for his 2014 class during the early signing period on November 14.
 Trey Lyles (Indianapolis), Karl-Anthony Towns (Metuchen, N.J.), Devin Booker (Grand Rapids, Mich.) and Tyler Ulis (Chicago Heights, Ill.) all signed national letters of intent to play basketball at the University of Kentucky, starting in the 2014–15 season.

-Karl-Anthony Towns was the first commitment for the class when verbally committed on December 4, 2012.
+Karl-Anthony Towns was the first commitment for the class when he verbally committed on December 4, 2012.
 He was named Gatorade National Player of the Year in 2014.
 He played for the Dominican Republic National Team in 2012 and 2013 which were coached by John Calipari and Kentucky assistant, Orlando Antigua.
 He was ranked as No. 6 overall by ESPN and No. 11 by Rivals and Scout.

 Tyler Ulis was the second commitment in the class when he verbally committed on September 13, 2013.
 He committed to Kentucky briefly after he was offered a scholarship.
 Kentucky had just missed on their primary target, Emmanuel Mudiay, when he committed to SMU on August 24, 2013.
-Ulis, however, quickly rose the recruiting ranking finishing No. 20 overall by Scout, No. 21 overall by Rivals, and No. 25 overall by ESPN.
+Ulis, however, quickly rose in the recruiting rankings, finishing No. 20 overall by Scout, No. 21 overall by Rivals, and No. 25 overall by ESPN.
 He chose Kentucky over Iowa, Michigan State, and Southern Cal.

 Devin Booker was the third commitment in the class when he verbally committed on October 31, 2013.
 He was ranked as the No. 18 overall by ESPN and No. 29 overall by Scout and Rivals.
 As a junior, he was named by Gatorade as the top basketball player in Mississippi.
 He is the son of the former Missouri and All-American great Melvin Booker.
 He chose Kentucky over his Dad's alma mater and Michigan.

 Trey Lyles was the final commitment in the class when he verbally committed on November 5, 2013.
 After his senior season, he was named Indiana Mr. Basketball, where he led his high school to a state championship.
 He committed to Kentucky over rivals Indiana and Louisville.
 He was rated as the No. 6 overall player by ESPN, the No. 11 overall by Scout, and the No. 13 overall by Rivals.